 (3) Stelvio Pass – I went to Italy with Trek Travel to ride in the Dolomites.
 I did not know much about these Italian climbs and I loved them all, none more than the 48 switchbacks one must navigate to climb over Stelvio Pass.

-good essay writers (4) Three Country Ride – Imagine a ride starting in Switzerland, going into Germany, then to France, back to Germany and ending in Switzerland.
-I did that in July with friend, Ben Zahler.
+(4) Three Country Ride – Imagine a ride starting in Switzerland, going into Germany, then to France, back to Germany and ending in Switzerland.
+I did that in July with friend, Ben Z.

 (5) Crater Lake and Alex – I planned to ride around Crater Lake, Oregon, and to ride with 12 year-old, Alex Shepherd.
 I achieved one of those.
 I rode around Crater Lake (it was awesome) but was at least able to visit with the Shepherd family even if we didn’t ride.

-(6) university of texas at austin phd thesis Home Sweet Home – I’m about as native Pennsylvanian as one can be except that my grandmother was born in Oregon in 1907 (and then moved back to Pa.).
+(6) Home Sweet Home – I’m about as native Pennsylvanian as one can be except that my grandmother was born in Oregon in 1907 (and then moved back to Pa.).
 She never returned but I did, doing a 50 mile ride in and around Sweet Home, Oregon.

 |24,906.25 miles – Cancer-free|